Should You Play Music During Yoga Nidra? Practice Guide Tips

 - Guided focus: Music provides an external anchor that can help beginners maintain attention during the body scan and visualization phases of practice.

-- Emotional support: Soothing frequencies like 432 Hz or nature sounds can support the emotional release and healing aspects of yoga nidra.
+- Emotional support: Soothing frequencies like 432 Hz music or nature sounds may support the emotional release and healing aspects of yoga nidra.

 - Session structure: Music helps create clear transitions between different phases of practice—preparation, body awareness, and final integration.